JosBeishuizen/LogSeqSurf/pages/Mooie Citaten en Teksten.md

   I am not a saint, unless you think of a saint as a sinner who keeps on trying - Nelson Mandela
 - tags:: ☀️
   [[I believe in the sun, even when it doesn’t shine.
 I believe in love, even when I don’t feel it.
 I believe in God, even when He is silent.]]
+- tags:: ☀️
+  If there is no struggle, there is no progress.
+Those who profess to favor freedom, and deprecate agitation, are men who want crops without plowing up the ground, they want rain without thunder and lightning.
+Frederick